 Dass Restaurant is located on the second floor of the building adjacent to Crooked Q’s (I think), so the entrance on the street level is a little to the right of Havana.

 This entrance leads to a narrow staircase which leads directly to Dass Restaurant.

 Dass is unlike any other Ethiopian restaurant I have been to in Nairobi.

 It is the most upscale Ethiopian restaurant decor-wise and reminds me of La Reine de Saba, an Ethiopian restaurant I used to frequent as a child in the Côte d’Ivoire (in case you might have ever eaten there too).

-Dass Restaurant has traditional, low table settings and is fully carpeted in red wall-to-wall carpeting.
+Dass Restaurant has traditional, low table settings and red wall-to-wall carpeting.